Call us now for your free consultation!

 • Talk to your OB/GYN, Midwife, or pelvic floor therapist about using a specially formulated vaginal moisturizer or an edible oil such as coconut oil to moisturize the outside & inside of your vulva.
 Always use clean fingers for application, and use the product of your choice solely for this purpose!

-• Eating food with healthy fats like Omega 3 fatty acids may help your pelvic floor be healthier.
+• Eating food with healthy fats like Omega 3 fatty acids and phytoestrogens (plant based estrogen) may help your pelvic floor be healthier.
 Some foods to include may be pumpkin, sesame seeds, ground flax, sunflower seeds, avocado and fatty fish.

 • If you work with a trusted herbalist, ask them about phytoestrogens.
 There are some herbs such as shatavari, that are safe to take when breastfeeding.
 These herbs typically work by balancing hormonal levels to improve vaginal lubrication.